 Faced with an impossible number of choices and competing products, online and in-store shoppers have an endless stream of questions when considering purchases.
 And those questions need answering if you want your online browsers to turn into customers.
 That’s where a good question and answer platform comes in.
+The right question and answer platform can boost conversion by 150% — and that’s just the start.

 According to Pew, the ability to ask questions is a key deciding factor for consumers and is second only to price competitiveness.
 And in a study, the Harvard Business Review found that consumers value easy access to reliable information about products while shopping, with many reporting that FAQs and online question and answer platforms are valuable resources.